FINANCIAL PROFESSIONALS ONLY

 99% of the Time, Positive 3-Year Returns Have Followed Low Return Markets

-The three-year average annual total return for the Russell 2000 as of 9/30/24 was 1.8%.
+The three-year average annual total return for the Russell 2000 as of the end of 2024 was 1.2%.
 Small-cap’s historical return pattern shows that below-average return periods have been followed by those with above-average returns, with a much lower-than-average frequency of negative return periods.
 Specifically, the Russell 2000 had positive annualized three-year returns 99% of the time—that is, in 66 out of 67 periods—averaging an impressive 16.7% following three-year periods of less than 3% annualized returns.

 Historically, Presidential Election Years Have Been Positive for Small-Caps